 The HomeReady Mortgage Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
 HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or other relative, to qualify for the mortgage.
 These unique program features make home ownership more attainable for more people.

-The table below shows mortgage terms for leading lenders near you.
-We recommend that you contact multiple lenders to confirm that they offer HomeReady mortgages and to learn more about program qualification requirements.
-Shopping multiple lenders is also the best way to save money on your mortgage.
+The HomeReady Program is offered by participating lenders including banks, mortgage brokers and credit unions.
+The table below shows mortgage terms for leading lenders in your area.
+We recommend that you contact multiple lenders to learn more about HomeReady mortgage availability and eligibility requirements.
+Shopping lenders is also the best way to save money on your loan.

-We recommend that you contact at least one bank, mortgage broker and mortgage bank as they typically offer a broader selection of loan programs.
+We recommend that you contact at least one bank and mortgage broker as they typically offer a broader selection of loan programs.
 Contacting different types of lenders also increases the likelihood that you find a lender that meets your financing needs.

 Review our HomeReady Mortgage Guide